// the ok2eat blog

 How long does {anything} last?

 A lot of food gets thrown out simply because nobody knows how long it was supposed to last.
-So we wired the USDA FoodKeeper dataset into ok2eat β€” and put a free public version on the web.
+So we wired the USDA FoodKeeper dataset into ok2eat β€” and put a public version on the web.

 Read post β†’